postcss/postcss/README.md

 ### Preserves code formatting and indentations

-PostCSS will not change any byte of a rule if you don't modify its node:
+PostCSS will not change any byte of a rule if you don’t modify its node:

 ```js
 postcss(function (css) { }).process(css).css == css;